Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 \subsubsection{Cargo Mission Phase}

-Starting from the same assembly circular LEO, the cargo spacecraft raises the apogee altitude, similarly and for the same reasons than the manned spacecraft, to the same high elliptical orbit of eccentricity $0.9$, and performs an EtM (Earth to Mars) injection.
+Starting from the same assembly circular LEO, the cargo S/C raises the apogee altitude, similarly and for the same reasons than the crewed S/C, to the same high elliptical orbit of eccentricity $0.9$, and performs an EtM (Earth to Mars) injection.
 Continuous propulsion could be used for this purpose advantageously.
-As the cargo spacecraft mass has mostly the same impact on the four discussed propulsion systems, we selected, without any adverse effects on the relative results, an impulsive (purely chemical) transfer approximated by a Hohmann transfer, for simplicity, and since a fast trajectory is not required for the cargo (the main goal is to minimise the required energy saving mass).
+As the cargo S/C mass has mostly the same impact on the four discussed propulsion systems, we selected, for simplicity and without any adverse effects on the relative results, an impulsive (purely chemical) transfer approximated by a Hohmann transfer, especially since a fast trajectory is not required for the cargo (the main goal is to minimise the required energy saving mass).

 The cargo is to arrive at Mars before the crew, for the payload to be ready to descend to Mars.
-Upon arrival on Mars the capture of the cargo spacecraft to a highly elliptical orbit is similar to the manned spacecraft, since the latter will have to be refuelled by the former to return to Earth.
+Upon arrival on Mars, the cargo S/C is captured to a highly elliptical orbit, similar to the crewed S/C, since the latter will have to be refilled with the propellants carried by the cargo S/C to return to Earth.